 At a Glance

-- Tasks: Join us as a Site Engineer, managing geotechnical projects and ensuring safety and quality.
+- Tasks: Join us as a Site Engineer, managing geotechnical projects and ensuring safety standards.

-- Company: Be part of a leading company with over 50 years in site investigations and geotechnical solutions.
+- Company: Be part of a leading firm with over 50 years in site investigations.

-- Benefits: Enjoy a permanent role, van & fuel card, overtime pay, 32 days holiday, and training opportunities.
+- Benefits: Enjoy a permanent role, pension contributions, annual bonuses, and 32 days holiday.

-- Why this job: Make an impact in a growing field while developing your skills in a supportive environment.
+- Why this job: Make an impact in a growing company while developing your skills in a supportive environment.

-- Qualifications: You need 2 years' experience and a BSc in Earth Sciences or a related degree.
+- Qualifications: You need 2 years' experience and a BSc in Earth Sciences or similar.

-- Other info: Immediate starts available; apply now to kickstart your career!
+- Other info: Immediate starts available; work includes field and office tasks.

 This client specialises in site investigations, within the geotechnical and environmental spaces and have done for over 50 years.
 Due to continued growth and expansion they now need to add an experienced site engineer to their team in the Oldham office.
 If you have experience as a Site Engineer within the site investigations and geotechnical solutions market, please read on.